MicrosoftDocs/MIMDocs/MIMDocs/migrate-from-the-fim-connector-for-azure-active-directory.md

 ---
 # required metadata

-title: # Migrate an Azure AD provisioning scenario from the FIM Connector for Azure AD to Azure AD Connect or MIM Graph connector | Microsoft Docs
+title: Migrate an Azure AD provisioning scenario from the FIM Connector for Azure AD to Azure AD Connect or MIM Graph connector | Microsoft Docs
-description: This article documents options for customers that had been using the FIM Connector for Azure AD.
+description: This article documents how customers that had been using the FIM Connector for Azure AD could instead use a more recent sync technology or connector.
 keywords:
 author: markwahl-msft
 ms.author: mwahl